servicemeshinterface/smi-metrics/USAGE.md

 # SMI Metrics API

-The `smi-metrics` api follows the format of the official [Metrics API](https://github.com/kubernetes-incubator/metrics-server) being built on top of kubernetes to get metrics about pods and nodes but here the metrics will be about service i.e their Golden Metrics i.e P99, P55, success_count, etc based on a specific workload.
+The `smi-metrics` api follows the format of the official [Metrics API](https://github.com/kubernetes-incubator/metrics-server) being built on top of kubernetes to get metrics about pods and nodes but here the metrics are oriented towards the inbound and outbound requests i.e their Golden Metrics like p99_latency, P55_latency, success_count, etc for a particular workload.

 ## Working

-The SMI metrics api is a Kubernetes [APIService](https://kubernetes.io/docs/tasks/access-kubernetes-api/setup-extension-api-server/) as seen [here](https://github.com/deislabs/smi-metrics/blob/94dec57fdabc680cc60e4961db1707609f6b81ed/chart/templates/apiservice.yaml#L5), which is a way of extending the Kubernetes API.
+The SMI metrics api is a Kubernetes [APIService](https://kubernetes.io/docs/tasks/access-kubernetes-api/setup-extension-api-server/) more info [here](https://github.com/deislabs/smi-metrics/blob/94dec57fdabc680cc60e4961db1707609f6b81ed/chart/templates/apiservice.yaml#L5), which is a way of extending the Kubernetes API.

 We will perform installation of the SMI Metrics API w.r.t linkerd.
-So, Once linkerd is installed in the cluster as per the instructions [here](https://linkerd.io/2/getting-started/), This API can be installed by running the following command
+Make sure linkerd is installed and is running as per the instructions [here](https://linkerd.io/2/getting-started/), This API can be installed by running the following command
 ```
 helm template chart -f dev.yaml -f linkerd.yaml --name dev
 ```